brycecorbitt/MBSR/cms/README.md

-# cms
+# Strapi application

-A quick description of cms.
+A quick description of your strapi application